feifeibear/ZOO-attack-8bit/README.md

 ZOO: Zeroth Order Optimization based Black-box Attacks to Deep Neural Networks
 =====================================
+This a modified version for ZOO attack with 8-bit quantized DNN models.

 ZOO is a **z**eroth **o**rder **o**ptimization based attack to attack deep neural networks (DNNs).
 We propose an effective black-box attack that only